zelikos/davincibox/README.md

 ### Codecs

-DaVinci Resolve on Linux, especially the free version, has limited codec support.
-Unless you can show that certain codecs are available when using DaVinci Resolve outside of davincibox, but not within davincibox, **do not** report issues about missing codecs here.
+DaVinci Resolve on Linux, especially the free version, has [limited codec support](https://documents.blackmagicdesign.com/SupportNotes/DaVinci_Resolve_18_Supported_Codec_List.pdf?_v=1705996810000).
+Unless you can show that certain codecs are available when using DaVinci Resolve outside of davincibox, but not when using davincibox, **do not** report issues about missing codecs here.

 ### Running from the CLI